ssiwan/kmt/README.md

 ## DHS Agile Methodology
 ### User Involvement in Design
-*US Digital Service Playbook*
+*US Digital Service Playbook:*
-> Play 1 - Understand What People Need
+> *Play 1 - Understand What People Need*

-> Play 2 - Address the Whole Experience from Start to Finish
+> *Play 2 - Address the Whole Experience from Start to Finish*

 On 2/21/18, DH Synergetech consultants interviewed users (firefighters) in person at the Butte County CalFire Emergency Command Center to identify a useful application for a Knowledge Management Tool (KMT) that would provide value to CalFire.
 The firefighters suggested a KMT that mimics the functionality of the “Magnet Board” used to model the firefighting resources available to the county for incident response.
 Currently the magnet board is a physical board located in the Command Center.
 The goal of the Magnet Board KMT would be to represent the information represented in this magnet board in electronic format, viewable from any location in a responsive format.
 Underlying the Magnet Board is new functionality for a Knowledge Management Tool for the fire stations, engines, and other associated firefighting equipment.
 ![Image of Magnet Board](https://github.com/dhsynergetech/kmt/blob/master/MagnetBoard.png)

-*US Digital Service Playbook*
+*US Digital Service Playbook:*
-> Play 3 - Make it Simple and Intuitive
+> *Play 3 - Make it Simple and Intuitive*

 Initial mockups based on the Magnet Board were developed and shared with development team in GitHub https://github.com/dhsynergetech/kmt/blob/master/CalFire%20Mockups%20v2.docx

 ### Sprint Planning

-*US Digital Service Playbook*
+*US Digital Service Playbook:*
-> Play 4 - Build the Service Using Agile and Iterative Practices
+> *Play 4 - Build the Service Using Agile and Iterative Practices*

 The DH Synergetech consultants began the scrum process on 2/22/18 with Sprint planning session to review draft user stories based on the interview with firefighters as well as requirements in the RFI.
 User stories were developed, documented, and prioritized in the Kanban board in GitHub at https://github.com/dhsynergetech/kmt/projects/1